SCRA FAQs

 The verification you receive is as of the Active Duty Status Date and also covers the 367 days prior to that date.
 This illustrates that, if you want to cover a span of time, you can order multiple searches to cover each year of your desired span of time.

 The Defense Department defines active duty status date as follows: “The date used to check if whether or not the individual was actively serving, received a notice to serve, or was serving 367 days prior to the given date, or not.
-The date can be the loan origination, foreclosure, etc… The date must be after September 30, 1985 and cannot be a future date.”
+The date can be the loan origination, foreclosure, etc. It must be numeric in the following date format: YYYYMMDD.
+The date must be after 19850930 (September 30, 1985) and cannot be a future date.”

 Foreign Nationals: How do I comply with the SCRA?